Readywriting/dooocurriculum/README.md

 Any questions?
 Please get in touch at [dtlt@umw.edu](mailto:dtlt@umw.edu).

-All materials in this repository are lisenced [CC BY-NC-SA 3.0 US](https://creativecommons.org/licenses/by-nc-sa/3.0/us/)
+All materials in this repository are licensed [CC BY-NC-SA 3.0 US](https://creativecommons.org/licenses/by-nc-sa/3.0/us/)